 6.1 Frequency

-The ESCC will meet at least once per month, with meetings scheduled on the middle Wednesday of each month.
+The ESCC will meet at least once per month, with meetings scheduled on the first Wednesday of each month.
 These regular meetings will be booked at least six months in advance to allow members to plan their attendance.
 Where necessary, additional meetings will be convened to agree classification recommendations.

 6.2 Preparation